Ecology Center (Berkeley): Curbside Recycling

 Ecology Center launched the first curbside recycling program in the nation in 1973.
 The Ecology Center has since contracted with the City of Berkeley to continue to provide curbside recycling service to residents.

 EcoHouse

 EcoHouse is a demonstration home and garden located in a North Berkeley residential neighborhood.
 Classes, workshops, and tours of the house and garden are designed to teach people from all walks of life how to make their living spaces healthier, more productive, energy and water efficient, and ecologically friendly.
 EcoHouse demonstrates ecological ways of living that are accessible and affordable to people of all ages, ethnic/racial backgrounds, and income levels.

 Farmers' Markets

 The Ecology Center runs the Downtown Berkeley, South Berkeley, and North Berkeley farmers' markets.
-The North Berkeley market offers 100% organic products, with the other markets focusing primarily on organics, with all of them having imposed a ban on GMOs.
+The markets focus primarily on organic produce, with all of them having imposed a ban on GMOs.
 The markets host local farmers, many of these small family farms, and food artisans from the greater San Francisco Bay Area, all year round.
 Frequent shoppers include local restaurants and different houses of the Berkeley Student Cooperative.